 Glass plate negatives, scanned prints, and descriptions of scenes and residents of Hermann, MO, 1906-1913, photographed by Alice Bock.
 Guides to the collection are located in the Society Research Center.

 4.75 linear feet, 21 volumes, 3 rolls of microfilm

 The papers of the St. Louis businessman, writer, and historian contain correspondence, scrapbooks, book sale announcements, and miscellaneous materials, with an emphasis on St. Louis and Missouri history.

 The collection consists of commissions to Samuel Burchard as sheriff of Gasconade County, MO; postmaster at Delphi, MO; and justice of the Gasconade County court; as well as a commission to P.W.
 Burchard as notary public for Gasconade County.

-Papers of a German family from Bay, Missouri, largely consist of material concerning the Henry and Fred Doermann families and include photographs, correspondence, financial papers, military papers, and miscellaneous material.
-Related families include Niebruegge, Poetting, and Mayhew.
+Papers of a German American family from Bay, Missouri, largely consisting of material concerning the Henry and Elise Neibruegge Doermann and Fred Doermann families.
+The collection includes photographs, correspondence, financial papers, military papers, and miscellaneous material.
+Related and other families represented include Poetting and Mayhew.

 Gans, Conrad, Application and Petition, 1912, (C3738)